Clinical AI governance software built for hospitals and health systems

 - How long does it take to complete a hospital's initial AI inventory?

 - Most hospitals complete their initial AI system inventory within one to three weeks, depending on the number of systems and the responsiveness of internal stakeholders.
-TRAIGA provides a structured intake form, a vendor questionnaire template, and automated reminders to keep the process moving.
+Risk Meridian provides a structured intake form, a vendor questionnaire template, and automated reminders to keep the process moving.
 Many organizations inventory their first ten systems on day one.

 - Yes.
-TRAIGA is a fully multi-tenant SaaS platform designed to scale from a single-hospital operator to a large integrated delivery network.
+Risk Meridian is a fully multi-tenant SaaS platform designed to scale from a single-hospital operator to a large integrated delivery network.
 Role-based access allows compliance officers, clinical informatics teams, legal counsel, and board members to have appropriately scoped access.
 You can organize AI systems by facility, service line, or business unit and generate consolidated governance reports across your entire system.

 Start governing your clinical AI systems today

-HIPAA-compatible — no patient data required
+HIPAA-aware — no patient data required

 TRAIGA disclosures generated in one click